 The ED shall prepare an annual budget for review by the Board of Trustees.
 The ED shall undergo an annual performance review that will be conducted by representatives of the Board of Trustees.
-The ED shall attend the annual convention and the meetings of the Board of Trustees and shall ensure that minutes of these meetings shall be prepared and distributed to the members of the Board of Trustees and shall perform such other duties as may be designated in this Constitution or in the Bylaws or by the Board of Trustees of the Association.
+The ED shall attend the annual convention and the meetings of the Board of Trustees and the Board of Trustees and shall ensure that minutes of these meetings shall be prepared and distributed to the members of the Board of Trustees and shall perform such other duties as may be designated in this Constitution or in the Bylaws or by the Board of Trustees of the Association.

-Section XIII.
+Section XIV.
 Student Office Fellows